Hlai people: Genetics

-The Hlai are believed to be descendants of the Rau people, Kra–Dai-speaking tribes of ancient China, who settled on the island thousands of years ago.
-DNA analysis carried out amongst the modern Hlai population indicate a close relationship with populations in the Southern Chinese province of Guangxi, most of them have Y-DNA O1a and O1b.
+The Hlai are believed to be descendants of the Rau people, who settled on the island thousands of years ago.
+They also form a 'clean clade' with Taiwanese aborigines such as Ami and Atayal.
+DNA analysis carried out amongst the modern Hlai population indicate a close relationship with populations in the southern Chinese province of Guangxi.
+Most of them have Y-DNA O1a and O1b.